RyanMilb/Hello-Blockstack-React.js-boilerplate-w-materialUI/README.md

 # Hello-Blockstack-React.js-boilerplate-w-materialUI

-This project is based on the [MERN-Boilerplate](https://github.com/keithweaver/MERN-boilerplate).
+This project is based on the [MERN-Boilerplate](https://github.com/keithweaver/MERN-boilerplate) and inspired from [Keith Weaver](https://github.com/keithweaver).
 It should help you get started with [Blockstack](https://blockstack.org/) as it shows how to integrate identity directly into your project.
 It is setup so that you can easily deploy to Heroku.

 ## Install Node Modules